How To Pack A Carry-On Travel Beauty Bag

 Burt’s Bees Hydrating Facial Towelettes

-Of course there’s nothing quite like a proper double cleanse, but in a pinch (or on a long flight), one of these will do the trick.
-These soothing, hydrating wipes are made from 60 percent repurposed cotton and are ideal for removing makeup or cleansing without the need to rinse.
+Of course there’s nothing quite like a proper double cleanse, but on a long flight, one of these soothing, hydrating wipes will do the trick.
+They’re made from 60 percent repurposed cotton and are ideal for removing makeup or cleansing without the need to rinse.